 I’m a big fan of Emma Bridgewater pottery, it’s very popular here in the UK and sold at a number of retailers, including John Lewis and Liberty London.
-A selection of the designs on offer and John Lewis:

 All Emma Bridgewater pottery is made from cream-coloured earthenware – a traditional Staffordshire product which is made in the company’s own Victorian factory in Stoke-on-Trent.
 Photos via Kensington Palace Twitter feed:

 Most of the production work is still done by hand and the company is proud to be one of the largest employers of potters in the area.
 Again, photos via Kensington Palace: